dhicks/GMcontroversy/readme.md

 * Thompson, Paul B. “The GMO Quandary and What It Means for Social Philosophy.” *Social Philosophy Today*, 2014. doi:10.5840/socphiltoday201461210.

 * Timmermann, Cristian.
 “Pesticides and the Patent Bargain.”
 Journal of Agricultural and Environmental Ethics, August 10, 2014, 1–19. doi:10.1007/s10806-014-9515-x.

+## Help!

+This document is hosted on GitHub at [https://github.com/dhicks/GMcontroversy]().
+To download your own copy, first make sure you're on [this page](https://github.com/dhicks/GMcontroversy/blob/master/readme.md).  *Right-click* the "Raw" button at the top of the file, and select "Save As..."

+There are two ways to contribute:

+1. Email me with suggestions at [hicks.daniel.j@gmail.com](mailto:hicks.daniel.j@gmail.com).
+2. Using GitHub, fork this repository, make your own changes, and submit a pull request to me.
+GitHub is based on Git, which by itself is an amazing tool for version control and collaboration.
+GitHub adds a nice user interface and makes it easy for anyone to contribute to a project.
+There's a bit of a learning curve, but it's easy to find lots of tutorials on Git and GitHub; [here's one nice one](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1).